wjw1758548031/pv-docs-site/docs/petority/accounts/your-profile.md

 ---
 sidebar_position: 2
+title: Your Profile
 ---

-***
-Your Profile
-***

-# Your Profile
 **Petority is an intelligent application designed for pet owners, aimed at helping you better manage and care for your pets.**

-In Petority, you can edit and manage your user information to ensure that your profile is accurate and linked to your pet data.

 ![Userinfo](/img/logo.svg)

 ## Editing your profile
+In Petority, you can edit and manage your user information to ensure that your profile is accurate and linked to your pet data.

 Here are the steps to edit user information in Petority:

 + Login to Your Account: